-As we discussed with Pete the Planner this morning on WIBC, energy efficiency can be a confusing thing for homeowners.
+As we discussed with Pete the Planner this morning on WIBC, heating and cooling energy efficiency can be a confusing thing for homeowners.
 Not only does no universal definition exist, it’s a moving target depending on what appliance you’re shopping for, and as government standards change that definition does as well.

 If you’re looking at buying a new gas furnace, there are two areas of gaining efficiency: fuel utilization and moving the air.
 Currently, the government’s definition of high efficiency starts at 95% AFUE (annual fuel utilization efficiency).
 That essentially means that 95% of the heat produced by the furnace is coming out of the vents.
 With the base level of efficiency at 80%, this move would garner you a 15% improvement in fuel utilization.
 The net of that should mean that over the couse of a year you’ll use less gas to have the same amount of comfort.